open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/database/snowflake/cli.md

   For this the snowflake user should be granted the `ACCOUNTADMIN` role (or a role granted IMPORTED PRIVILEGES on the database)
 - If during the ingestion you want to set the session tags, note that the user should have `ALTER SESSION` permissions.

+You can find more information about the Account Usage [here](https://docs.snowflake.com/en/sql-reference/account-usage.html).

 </Note>

 ## Metadata Ingestion